What Is a Controls Engineer (+ How to Become One)

 The Hong Kong University of Science and Technology

-Skills you'll gain: Mathematics, Calculus, Linear Algebra, Mathematical Theory & Analysis, Algebra, Differential Equations, Critical Thinking, Problem Solving, Computer Programming, Applied Mathematics, Computational Thinking, Matlab, Data Analysis, Continuous Integration, Geometry, Machine Learning Software, Process Analysis, Data Science
+Skills you'll gain: Mathematics, Calculus, Linear Algebra, Mathematical Theory & Analysis, Algebra, Differential Equations, Critical Thinking, Problem Solving, Computer Programming, Applied Mathematics, Computational Thinking, Matlab, Data Analysis, Continuous Integration, Geometry, Machine Learning Software, Operational Analysis, Data Science

 Beginner · Specialization · 3 - 6 Months